 - Cosmetic peels.
 Suitable to stimulate collagen regeneration, therefore smoothing shallow rolling scars.

-The aesthetic techniques presented below, although they should be used as second line of treatment, namely to attenuate the appearance of atrophic scars, they are very often used as the first and only line of treatment.
+The aesthetic techniques presented below, although they should be used as the second line of treatment, namely to attenuate the appearance of atrophic scars, they are very often used as the first and only line of treatment.
 This is because in several aesthetic clinics the minor skin grafting technique, punch and close or bridging are not used, very often due to to the personnel unfamiliarity with these removal treatments or lack of qualifications to carry them out.
-However even if these scar attenuation techniques are used as first and only line of treatment they often lead to very good results on their own after several treatments.
+However, even if these scar attenuation techniques are used as a first and only line of treatment they often lead to very good results on their own after several treatments.

 Even thought in the video examples below the atrophic scars attenuation techniques are presented as the first and only line of treatment, whenever possible it is recommended to use them as the second line of treatment after the major atrophic scar removal treatments.
-Experience shows that coupling the scar removal treatments with the atrophic scar attenuation presented below accomplish the best results using the least least exposure to aesthetic treatments.
+Experience shows that coupling the scar removal treatments with the atrophic scar attenuation presented below to accomplish the best results using the least exposure to aesthetic treatments.

 The fact that atrophic scar attenuation procedures are advertised, in several aesthetic clinics, as “all in one” effective scar removal treatments, shows that they are effective because their repeated use eventually satisfactorily fade the atrophic scars.
-However, in several cases, given that there are more effective techniques to achieve the desired results in less treatments and sometimes in a more cost effective way it is advisable to use the techniques presented below as second line of treatment and market them as atrophic scar attenuation procedures.
+However, in several cases, given that there are more effective techniques to achieve the desired results in fewer treatments and sometimes in a more cost-effective way it is advisable to use the techniques presented below as the second line of treatment and market them as atrophic scar attenuation procedures.
 If using both the scar removal techniques presented above in conjunction with the appropriate scar attenuation procedures, satisfactory results are usually achieved minimising the number of treatments and therefore minimising the costs to the client.

 Below we explore the use of Voltaic Arcing (Electrical Plasma) treatments in special detail.
 Voltaic Plasma like Lasers present the triple benefit of being used for: